ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.3.0-release-note.md

 #### `graphql` package

-- Added service-level interceptor execution for records fields, maps & tables
+- Added service-level interceptor execution for records fields, maps, and tables
 - Added service-level interceptor execution for subscriptions
-- Added returning all the errors related to a GraphQL document in a single response
+- Enabled returning all the errors related to a GraphQL document in a single response

 ## Code to Cloud updates